Nexus-Mods/vortex-games/game-witcher3/README.md

 ## Features

-- Check (and ask to fix) bare minimum setup of StarfieldCustom.ini
-- Can support both /Data folders through the use of a folder junction.
-Defaults to off but is asked to enable with necessary warnings.
-Please read this page on modding.wiki for more information.
-- Supports SFSE, BethINI and SFEdit
+-

 ## Installation

-This extension requires Vortex 1.9.10 or greater.

-To install, click the Vortex button at the top of the Starfield Extension page on Nexus Mods, and then click Install.

-You can also manually install it by click the Manual button at the top of the page and dragging it into the drop target labelled Drop File(s) in the Extensions page at the bottom right.

-Afterwards, restart Vortex and you can begin installing supported Starfield mods with Vortex.

-If you've already got a previous version, the extension should auto update on a Vortex restart.
+As the Witcher 3 extension is bundled with Vortex, you just need to open up Vortex and navigate to the Games page.
+Use the 'Manage' button on the Witcher 3 game tile to add it to your managed games.

 ## Game detection

-The Witcher 3 game extension enables Vortex to automatically locate installs from the Steam and Xbox apps.
+The Witcher 3 game extension enables Vortex to automatically locate installs from the Steam, Epic and GOG apps.

 It is also possible to manually set the game folder if the auto detection doesn't find the correct installation.
-A valid Starfield game folder contains:
+A valid Witcher 3 game folder contains:

-Starfield.exe
+- `files go here`

 If your game lacks this file then it is likely that your installation has become corrupted somehow.

 ## Mod Management